 As of this writing, seven months remain in the school year.
-This analysis provides examples of the most likely outcomes for staff and service reductions based on a levy budget that is predicted as of today.
+This analysis provides examples of the most likely outcomes for staff and service reductions based on a levy budget based upon the information we have available today.
 Many variables will need to be taken into consideration before any final plans are released.
 Specific personnel and service cuts won't be determined until the late winter/early spring, and consideration needs to be given to budget reductions that are deep enough to have funds available for unanticipated student services requirements that are identified over the summer and into FY25.
 The HPS is also proposing a warrant article at Town Meeting to replenish funds into the Special Education Reserve Fund.
-The outcome of that article, and the amount allocated, will influence decisions regarding how much funding to leave available for unanticipated costs in the operating budget.
+The outcome of that article, and the amount allocated, will influence decisions regarding how much funding to leave available for unanticipated costs in the operating budget..

 There are contractual timelines required to notify staff of any Reductions in Force (RIF) - also known as layoffs.
 Those deadlines occur in the spring prior to the Annual Town Meeting in May where an override budget will be considered.
-Discussions with the various unions will be needed to determine how to best manage this very challenging timing issue and process.
+Discussions with the various Bargaining Units will be needed to determine how to best manage this very challenging timing issue and process.
+Updates and options for outcomes will be provided over the next several months.